dolomiti del brenta brenta dolomiten rifugio tosa

 Cima Tosa

-This mountain is the highest summit of the Brenta Dolomites
+With an altitude of 3,173 m a.s.l., Cima Tosa is the highest peak of the Brenta Dolomites

-The first ascent of the Cima Tosa took place on the 20th of July 1865 by Giuseppe Loss from Primiero, a village in Trentino, and six fellow climbers.
-The first ascent of the neighbouring Torre Gilberti took place almost 100 years later: The rock tower was conquered in 1962 by Georges Livanos, Marc Vaucher and Roger Lepage.
+The first ascent to Cima Tosa was undertaken on the 20th July 1865 by Giuseppe Loss di Primiero and his six fellow hikers, whereas the first ascent to Torre Gilberti dates back to 1962 and was done by Georges Livanos, Marc Vaucher and Roger Lepage.

 Suggest an edit/correction